justinsgithub/justindevelops/markdown/software/github/pages/index.md

 ## Verify Custom Domain

-Verify your domain with Github for extra security and to prevent a domain takeover whenever your custom domain has any changes taking effect.
+Verify your domain with GitHub for extra security and to prevent a domain takeover whenever your custom domain has any changes taking effect.

 1. click profile in top right and click on settings